Revealed: 13 properties council might sell to fund $306m civic project

 Council commercial property manager Simon Collet said the classification was just a step in the process and there would be further requirements to go through before the council considered it for sale.

-At Walsey’s request the property was removed from the surplus category and classified as “strategic”, so it would be subject to further investigation before any sale occurred.
+At Wasley’s request the property was removed from the surplus category and classified as “strategic”, so it would be subject to further investigation before any sale occurred.

 Collet said the potential sale of the surplus assets could happen over the next two years.